YakshB07/Apple-website/README.md

 #How to run it
 1. To run this project first clone this repository
-2. After that, open your code terminal and simply run this line below
-  * `npm create vite@latest my-project -- --template react`
-3. Next run this line in your terminal
+2. Next run this line in your terminal
  * `npm install`
-4. After all that, now to run the project simply run to run this line `npm run dev`
+3. After all that, now to run the project simply run to run this line `npm run dev`
-5. Lastly just copy and paste the local address on a browser
+4. Lastly just copy and paste the local address on a browser
-6. Enjoy the Project
+5. Enjoy the Project